 If there's something unnatural about the population growth, then simply wiping out half the universe's population seems like a temporary solution to the problem, especially if you're operating on an eternal timescale like Death is.
 Kind of like if you're morbidly overweight and so you're given liposuction but then you just keep eating the way you did all along.

 Now, Thanos is probably as unreliable a narrator as you can get, and even though Death is a cosmic entity she probably isn't to be trusted either.
 But it seems very clear to me that Jim Starlin wants us to take this message at face value in these two issues.
 Even if Thanos is lying about why he's doing what he's doing, the message Thanos is presenting to readers is something we should take seriously.
-And as a human living on Earth, i agree with the message.
+And as a human living on Earth, i agree with the message (although not the Malthusian anaylsis and certainly not the solution!).
 But looking at it in the grander, cosmic, scheme of things, it doesn't seem to make sense.

 Nonetheless, it presents Thanos as a more ambiguous and complex villain, and i really like the story for that.